 All plantings shall consist of native, non-invasive, drought-tolerant species.
 Plantings installed along drives and walkways shall also be salt-tolerant.
 The final landscaping plans shall preserve the existing perimeter tree cover to the greatest extent practicable.
-Annually for a 3-year period after completion of plantings or the issuance of the Certificate of Occupancy, whichever is later, the Applicant shall remove and replace any dead, failing, or diseased plantings and trees serving as screening.
+Annually for a 3-year period after completion of plantings, the Applicant shall remove and replace any dead or diseased plantings and trees serving as screening.
 The contract with the Management Company shall address ongoing maintenance of landscaping features.